 All material to be published by the journal Roczniki Teologiczne must be submitted via the OJS.
 For each submission, please suggest a theological discipline/name of the fascicle in which you prefer to publish your text (in the field “Comments for the Editor”).

-- The submitted manuscript must be original, i.e. it has not been published or it is it not being considered for publication elsewhere.
+- The submitted manuscript (ca. 35,000 characters with spaces) must be original, i.e. it has not been published or it is it not being considered for publication elsewhere.

 - We accept scholarly texts that are citable and subject to review: scientific articles (original scientific article, literature review article, study report, case study) and review articles (scholarly reviews).